NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 to automatically generate meta-kernels.
 To begin with, the "mk" element has an attribte that provides the name of the meta-kernel with the required pattern.
-The first nested element of "mk" is the "name" element, that provides a mapping to the patterns in the name by specifying the lenght of these patterns; therefore these patterns must have a fixed length.
+The first nested element of "mk" is the "name" element, that provides a mapping to the patterns in the name by specifying the length of these patterns; therefore these patterns must have a fixed length.
 Here is an example for a

 For example a MAVEN meta-kernel that provides yearly coverage and can have